rogerpadilla/nukak/README.md

 export const confirmationService = new ConfirmationService();

-// then just import `confirmationService` constant in another file, when you call `confirmationService.confirmAction`,
+// then you can just import the constant `confirmationService` in another file,
-// all the operations there will automatically run inside a single transaction await confirmationService.confirmAction(data);
+// and when you call `confirmationService.confirmAction` all the operations there
+// will automatically run inside a single transaction await confirmationService.confirmAction(data);
 ```